freeCodeCamp/guide/pages/docs/certificates-guide/style-the-html-body-element/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Style the HTML Body Element"
+title: "Style the HTML Body Element"
+parent: "certificates-guide"
 ---

 Every HTML page has the `body` element. and it is like the main page.